 The cost of the actual system largely depends on the rates of the modules and inverters employed.
 It is a given that the more refine and advanced technology would demand a steeper price for the premium quality products.
 The higher the rates, the better the quality, the longer the system lasts, and the more energy generated.

 The type, models, size, and power of the solar panel system will be decided by the electricity load of a household.
-With the difference in power comes the price difference, and so the type and amount of loan for home solar power plant.
+With the difference in power comes the price difference, and so the type and amount of loan.

-A starter plan may be described as- the total expenditure that includes system design and equipment cost, which accounts for 75% of the loan for home solar power plant.
-10% of the total is for installation and commissioning, regulatory approvals charge 5%, and finally, the maintenance accounts for 10%.
+A starter plan may be described as- the total expenditure that includes system design and equipment cost, which accounts for 75% of the solar loan.
+10% of the total is for installation and commissioning, regulatory approvals charge 5%, and finally, maintenance accounts for 10%.

 The rate for a 1 kW rooftop solar set-up can lie anywhere between ₹45,000 to ₹85,000, not factoring in the cost of batteries in the current market.
 Average Indian household requirements are majorly met by a 5 kW system that produces 20 kWh of electricity on a bright, sunny day and roughly 600 kWh a month.
 This investment price could be met by a loan of ₹225,000 to ₹425,000.
 Additional costs like the construction of elevated structures, strengthening of roofs, and GST are not included.